 - Inbound call reporting

 “Not only has call productivity increased, the return on investment is visibly noticeable.
 Active visits to leisure centres are up by 12.5% to £1.8 million, compared with the previous year and membership figures are up 7% to 40,644.
 Gym attendances are also up by 21.7%, fitness classes by 25.5% and swimming lessons by 9% (annual report 2014/2015).”
-Mark Wildman, Marketing and Business Manager at Sandwell Leisure
+Mark Wildman, Business Manager and Commercial Manager at Sandwell Leisure

 - Simplified communications – All inbound calls are now routed via a centralised 0300 number with full call reporting available.
 Telephone numbers for each leisure site are no longer advertised